 I’d feel bad for Kaby Lake, only allowed ten months of life, if it didn’t represent such an utterly uninspiring set of CPUs.
 I do feel much worse for the Skylake-X mayfly, the Core i7 7800X, which lasted a scant three months in the wild before being castrated by its makers, and most of all I feel for anyone who spent actual money on getting that chip into their X299 rig.
 I don’t feel sorry for any of the mugs who bought either the i7 7740X or i5 7640X, however, they deserve everything they get… except for sympathy.

 But what does this impressive Coffee Lake core upgrade mean for gamers?
 Almost nothing.
 Only Civ VI delivers any performance boost over the Kaby Lake i7, showing once more how little relevance an increased thread-count has for most gamers.
 The i7, then, is overkill for us, more so than with any previous Intel generation.
 It’s also likely to rather expensive with global stock shortages likely to artificially inflate the price of the entire Coffee Lake range.

-But still, the fact remains that your new Coffee Lake i5 is able to deliver more than enough performance for our gaming needs, so that's where the smart money goes.
+But still, the fact remains that your new Coffee Lake i5 is able to deliver more than enough performance for our gaming needs, and so does the much cheaper Ryzen 5 2600, so that’s where the smart money goes.

-The Core i7 8700K is a powerful Intel design, necessarily topping Ryzen’s finest, but despite its unprecedented overclocking performance it doesn’t actually deliver anything new for gamers.
+The Core i7 8700K is a powerful Intel design, necessarily topping Ryzen’s finest in pure gaming, but despite its unprecedented overclocking performance it doesn’t actually deliver anything new for gamers.